DSLstandard/Lean4-FFI-Programming-Tutorial-GLFW/README.md

 }
 ```

-After that, modify your `./lakefile.lean` to automatically compile `./native.c` and link that and `libglfw.so` to your Lean4 application executable for future `$ lake build` calls.
+After that, modify your `./lakefile.lean` to automatically compile `./native.c` and link the generated static lib and `libglfw.so` to your Lean4 application executable for future `$ lake build` calls.
 Here is an example:

 ```
 import Lake